At this time, all scholarships allotted to applicants from Texas and California have been awarded.

-- Applicants must include in Step 7 of their application a credit card valid through June 2020, which will be charged a $125 no-show fee ONLY if the applicant is awarded a scholarship but does not attend the Annual Conference.
-There is no penalty for withdrawal if the applicant contacts GFOA before April 30, 2020, to withdraw from the program.
-GFOA charges this no-show fee to discourage anyone from taking up one of the 50 spots allotted for their state/province if they do not intend to attend the Annual Conference.
-If you need to cancel for any reason, please contact us so we can offer your scholarship to an applicant on the waitlist.
+- Applicants must include in their application a credit card valid through July 2022, which will be charged a $125 no-show fee ONLY if the applicant is awarded a scholarship but does not attend the Annual Conference.
+There is no penalty for withdrawal if the applicant contacts GFOA before May 6, 2022, to withdraw from the program.